Dark circles, red patches, and unsightly pimples a concern?

-And it’s a familiar, vicious cycle: stress affects your beauty and can cause skin problems, and when you’re not happy with your appearance, you tend not to be happy in general and then you find you can’t cope with stress easily.
+It’s familiar, vicious cycle stress affects your beauty and can cause skin problems, and when you’re not happy with your appearance, you tend not to be happy in general and then you find you can’t cope with stress easily.

-Can people tell how you are feeling by just observing your face?
+People can tell how you are feeling by just observing your face?
 Our skin can actually reflect the emotions we are feeling.
 When we are embarrassed, we blush and our skin turns pink when we are feeling angry blood vessels in your face expand and our face becomes red.

-Our body naturally releases cortisol in small amounts – a coping mechanism that helps us deal with stress, but when we are under a lot of stress and anxiety the body becomes exposed to high levels of cortisol, this can cause breakouts and acne and chronic inflammation, which is at the route of all premature ageing.
+Our body naturally releases cortisol in small amounts – a coping mechanism that helps us deal with stress, but when we are under a lot of stress and anxiety our body becomes exposed to high levels of cortisol, this can cause breakouts, acne and chronic inflammation, which is at the route of all premature ageing.